 No one wants to experience an accident on the job, but sometimes they happen despite our best efforts.
-As a business owner, it’s important to know and understand your responsibilities when it comes to reporting workplace accidents according to Occupational Safety and Health Administration (OSHA) regulations.
+As a business owner, it’s important to know and understand your responsibilities when reporting workplace accidents according to Occupational Safety and Health Administration (OSHA) regulations.
 With the right knowledge, you can ensure that any unfortunate incidents are reported properly while upholding compliance standards.
-In this blog post, we’ll explain OSHA’s requirements for accident reporting so you can protect both your workforce and business as a whole.
+In this blog post, we’ll explain OSHA’s requirements for accident reporting so you can protect your workforce and business.

 Accident and Dangerous Occurrence Reporting

 Accidents and dangerous occurrences must be reported to the Authority in line with the Safety, Health, and Welfare at Work (Reporting of Accidents and Dangerous Occurrences) Regulations 2016 (S.I.
 No. 370 of 2016).
 The guidance document below explains why accident and dangerous occurrence reporting is required, what is reportable, what is not reportable, who should make the report, and how the report should be made.